 A student who is retained may be considered for promotion at any time during the year once the student demonstrates the ability to read at grade level.

-Refer to the General Statements, Grade Level Placement section for additional information.
+Refer to the General Statements, Grade Level Placement section in the Florida Pupil Progression Plan for additional information.